 Excluding pending applications, 75 percent of formula retail conditional use applications have been approved.
 However, this approval rate may under-represent the impact of the controls in reducing the prevalence of formula retail, as the application process discourages some formula retailers from considering locations in districts with controls.
+(See Chapters II and III for more information.)

 The formula retail conditional use process creates disincentives for formula retailers to locate in San Francisco's neighborhood commercial districts.
 According to brokers who work with chain retailers, obtaining a formula retail CU authorization typically takes 6 to 12 months and can cost tens of thousands of dollars, including fees for attorneys, architects, and community outreach consultants and other costs.
 As a result, brokers report that many formula retailers will not propose a new location in San Francisco's neighborhood commercial districts unless they feel confident that their application is likely to be approved.
 Some formula retailers are reportedly unwilling to consider locations in San Francisco's neighborhood commercial districts at all.
+(See Chapters VI and VIII for more information.)

 However, formula retailers' willingness to go through the formula retail conditional use application process depends on conditions in specific districts.
 Formula retailers are more likely to submit applications in neighborhoods with strong market demand for new retail and where they anticipate a positive reception by the community.
+(See Chapters VI and VIII for more information.)